 Psychologists assist by applying their knowledge and experience in the areas of human behaviour, behavioral change, as well as mental health assessment, diagnosis and treatment.

 Self-referrals and referrals from health care professionals are welcome.
 If you are a health care provider and would like to make a referral, please use confidential voicemail or fax to send personal health information.

 Clients who cannot attend their scheduled appointment are asked to contact the office by telephone at least 48 hours before.
 Charges are levied for missed appointments, except in exceptional circumstances.

 Unlike appointments with a family doctor, an Ontario Health Card is not presented during visits.

-Payment is due at the time of service via e-transfer.
+Payment is due at the time of service via e-transfer or credit card.